xpdAcq/xpdAcq/doc/quickstart.rst

         sp2 = ScanPlan('ct_90')

       ``sp1`` and ``sp2`` are equivalent.
 They both create a ``'ct'`` or count-type scan with an exposure of 90 s or 1.5 minutes.
-      To find more on auto-naming scheme, please see :ref:`usb_Scan`
+      To find more on auto-naming scheme, please see :ref:`usb_Scan`.
+Note, if two ScanPlans wit the same name, they will be **overwritten!** That also makes senses since you basically created the same functionality.

     3. type ``bt.list('sp')`` again.
 You should see your new scanplan object at the end of the list.
 Run it using ``prun(bt.get(2),bt.get(11))`` or giving a different number to the second ``get`` if it has a different number in the list.